-- Documentation of speculative work or other creative activities that may be unbuilt such as competition entries or other forms of public dissemination, which might or might not be peer reviewed. - Technical forms of research such as material investigations or environmental technology studies supported by grants or published in a peer-reviewed venue. - The completion of additional professional certifications during the probationary period such as attaining an Architecture or Interior Design license or LEED accreditation. - Design, representation, or exploratory work exhibited in a gallery, juried festival or other public forum. - Peer reviewed scholarly papers presented at conferences and/or published in professional or academic journals. - Lectures presented publicly by invitation on research topics or current work.
-Certain invited lectures may count as peer reviewed if evidence of a rigorous selection process occurred prior to the invitation.
-For example: Keynote address to a national convention. - Books or chapters from books on relevant research topics. - Documentation of an award given to a project, research or other creative activity is considered peer reviewed. - Documentation of an award given to the individual or firm that the individual plays a primary role will be considered peer reviewed.
+- Documentation of built or un-built work executed as part of ongoing professional or research-based practice, which demonstrates professional competence. - Documentation of speculative work or other creative activities that may be un-built such as competition entries or other forms of public dissemination, which might or might not be peer reviewed. - Technical forms of research such as material investigations or environmental technology studies supported by grants or published in a peer-reviewed venue. - The completion of additional professional certifications during the probationary period such as attaining an Architecture, Urban Planning, or Interior Design license or LEED accreditation. - Design, representation, or exploratory work exhibited in a gallery, juried festival, or other public forum. - Peer reviewed scholarly abstracts or papers presented at conferences and/or published in regional or national conference proceedings and/or professional or academic journals. - Lectures presented publicly by invitation on research topics or current work.
+Certain invited lectures may count as peer reviewed if evidence of a rigorous selection process occurred prior to the invitation. - Books or chapters from books on relevant research topics. - Documentation of an award given to a project, research, or other creative activity is considered peer reviewed. - Documentation of an award given to the individual or firm/organization where the individual plays a primary role will be considered peer reviewed.